OGGM/oggm/docs/flowlines.rst

         Example of a glacier flowline.
 Background image from http://www.swisseduc.ch/glaciers/alps/hintereisferner/index-de.html

+.. admonition:: **New in version 1.4!**

-**Since version 1.4, OGGM has two different ways to convert a 2D glacier into a 1.5 flowline glacier**:
+   Since v1.4, OGGM now has two different ways to convert a 2D glacier into a 1.5 flowline glacier:

    1. via **geometrical centerlines**, which are computed from the glacier geometry and routing algorithms.
 This was the single option in OGGM before v1.4.
    2. via binned **elevation bands flowlines**, which are computed by the binning and averaging of 2D slopes into a "bulk" flowline glacier.
 This is the method first developed and applied by [Huss_Farinotti_2012]_

    Both methods have strengths and weaknesses, which we discuss in more depth below.
 First, let's have a look at how they work.

 Geometrical centerlines